Last Updated on October 3, 2023 by Karl Thompson

 Women have more sexual freedom today…

 The above example stands in stark contrast to modern notions of female sexuality.
-Since the heyday of Feminism and the sexual revolution in the 1960s, and helped by modern contraception, we now live in the age of what Anthony Giddens calls ‘plastic sexuality’ – where sex is primarily about pleasure for both sexes rather than just being about reproduction.
+Since the heyday of Feminism and the sexual revolution in the 1960s, and helped by modern contraception, we now live in the age of what Anthony Giddens calls ‘plastic sexuality’.
+This is where sex is primarily about pleasure for both sexes rather than just being about reproduction.

-Further evidence that suggests modern relationships are equal and that women are more empowered lies in the proliferation of advice and discussion sites about relationships – Advice magazines such as seventeen.com certainly suggest that women, and even girls, are more empowered in their relationships than they used to be.
+Further evidence that suggests modern relationships are equal and that women are more empowered lies in the proliferation of advice and discussion sites about relationships.
+Advice magazines such as seventeen.com suggest girls are more empowered in their relationships than they used to be.
 Such magazines even have quizzes so girls can assess whether their boyfriend’s up to scratch.

-Also, blogs such as the good men project suggest that men are more prepared to discuss ‘what it means to be a man’ and ‘modern relationships’, further suggesting more equality between the sexes where intimate relations are concerned.
+Blogs such as the good men project suggest that men are more prepared to discuss ‘what it means to be a man’ and ‘modern relationships’.
+This further suggests more equality between the sexes where intimate relations are concerned.